ansys/pyensight/doc/source/calc_functions.rst

 ``CmplxTransResp(any parts, complex scalar or vector, constant PHI(0.0-360.0 Degrees))``

-Returns a real scalar or vector which is the real transient response:
+Returns a real scalar or vector that is the real transient response:

 :math:`\text{Re(Vt) = Re(Vc)Cos(phi) - Im(Vc)Sin(phi)}`